Scoop-Tech/scpx-wallet/README.md

   * **SCPX-WALLET** - Core Wallet (this repo) - node.js and browser-compatible core wallet functions (layer 1 encryption)
   * **SCPX-APP** - [Wallet Web Client](https://x.scoop.tech) (layer 0 encryption)

-For maintenance of user accounts and settings, Scoop user accounts are persisted by the SCPX [Data Storage Contract](https://github.com/Scoop-Tech/scpx-eos) on a private instance of the EOS blockchain (see: https://github.com/EOSIO/eos/issues/4173 - re. philosophical differences of opinion re.
+For maintenance of user accounts and settings, Scoop user accounts are persisted by a [Data Storage Contract](https://github.com/Scoop-Tech/scpx-eos) on a public instance of the EOS blockchain (see: https://github.com/EOSIO/eos/issues/4173 - re. philosophical differences of opinion re.
 EOS mainnet).

 Scoop uses three levels of data encryption: one round of encryption in browser storage, another round in the commn Core Wallet layer, and a third round of encryption in the API layer.
 See [Scoop Security](https://github.com/Scoop-Tech/scpx-svr/blob/master/sec.md) for full details on SCPX's security and encryption model.

+## CLI Overview ...

+TODO: video, list of commands, etc.

 This repo contains the open-source Core Wallet with integrated JS REPL command line interface.
 The Core Wallet is decoupled from the Data Storage Contract and instead uses local ```wallet_xxx.dat``` encrypted files for persistence.